Transit Truths Icon

 • Q: Do cities have post-DART plans?

 • A: They have concepts of a plan.
-Plano and Irving have said they are talking to Via Transportation, which operates on-demand vans.
+Addison, Plano, and Irving have said they are talking to Via Transportation, which operates on-demand vans in Arlington.

 • Q: What can I do to keep DART in my city?